kubernetes/enhancements/keps/sig-release/3000-artifact-distribution/README.md

 ### Goals

-A policy and procedure for use by SIG Release to promote container images and release binaries to multiple registries and mirrors.
+A policy and procedure for use by SIG Release to promote container images to multiple registries and mirrors.

 A solution to allow redirection to appropriate mirrors to lower cost and allow access from any cloud or country globally.